kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 ## Explore other things

 - *51%*, who share salary range -  Agrees it allows them to cover other things during the interview

-- *31%*, HR professional who do not share salary range - Interview dwell on Negotiations
+- *31%*, HR professional who do not share salary range - worry interview dwell too much on Negotiations

 ---
  ## Do Businesses dwell on Transparency ?